Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: A generator of K3 for a particular field

 The tessellation of $\Hy$ consists of $132$ distinct $\PGL_2(\O)$-orbits of $3$-dimensional polytopes: \begin{itemize} \item $87$ tetrahedra \item $29$ square pyramids \item $13$ triangular prisms \item $1$ octahedron \item $2$ hexagonal caps---a polytope with a hexagonal base, $4$ triangular faces, and $3$ quadrilateral faces as shown in Figure~\ref{fig:hexcap}.

 \end{itemize}

 The stabiliser $\Gamma_P $ in $ \PGL_2(\O) $ of each of these polytopes $ P $ is trivial except for eight polytopes~$ P $.
-It is cyclic of order $4$ for $4$ triangular prisms, and cyclic of order $6$ for $1$ triangular prism, the octahedron, and both hexagonal caps.
+It has order $2$ for four triangular prisms, and order $3$ for one triangular prism, the octahedron, and both hexagonal caps.
 By Theorem~\ref{mthm}, the tessellation and stabiliser data give rise to an explicit element $\bgeo$, which we compute by using the `conjugation trick' of Remark \ref{mpropnew} as $\frac{1}{2} (2\bgeo)$ (see Remark~\ref{sadremark} for why we are allowed to divide by 2).
 The latter can be written as a sum of 188 terms $ a_i [z_i]$, where $a_i $ is in $ 2 \ZZ$ and $z_i $ in $ k^\flat$.
+By Theorem~\ref{mthm} we have~$ \sum a_i \Di(z_i) = 24 \pi\cdot \vol(\PGL_2(\O)\backslash \Hy) $ with $\Di$ the Bloch-Wigner dilogarithm.